TerranceN/SpringPhysicsDemo/Readme.md

 Spring Physics Demo
 ===================

+This is just an upload of the project found [here](http://tniechciol.ca/Projects/SpringPhysics/) so that it is easier to browse.

 Created by
 ----------
 Terrance Niechciol

 TNiechciol@gmail.com

 http://TNiechciol.ca

 Controls
 --------
 A       -> Rotate counter-clockwise

 D       -> Rotate clockwise

 Shift   -> Weaken springs

 Space   -> Stiffen springs

-To make the game you need g++ and SFML

 Building the game
 -----------------
+To make the game you need g++ and SFML

 ### Using g++ directly
 Make sure you have g++ (MinGW on Windows, build-essential on Linux), and SFML and enter:
 ```